Olivercomet/EPFExplorer/README.md

-A tool for extracting/modifying the files of the Elite Penguin Force DS games.
+A tool for extracting/modifying the files of First Playable Productions DS games; mainly designed for EPF and Herbert's Revenge.

 ### Current features: